wireapp/wire-docs/src/how-to/administrate/kubernetes/upgrade-cluster/index.rst

 Kubespray takes care of bringing the new binaries into position on each machine, restarting the components, and draining/uncordon nodes.

-*For more details and commands, please refer to the official documentation:*
+*For more details please refer to the official documentation:*
 `Upgrading Kubernetes in Kubespray <https://kubespray.io/#/docs/upgrades>`__